 - Adjusted net income represents net income excluding the impact of (1) pre-offering related compensation, (2) net gain (loss) on the tax receivable agreements (if any), and (3) net investment gain (loss) of investment products.
-Adjusted net income also reflects income taxes assuming the vesting of all unvested Class A share-based awards and as if all outstanding limited partnership units of Artisan Partners Holdings had been exchanged for Class A common stock of APAM on a one-forone basis.
+Adjusted net income also reflects income taxes assuming the vesting of all unvested Class A share-based awards and as if all outstanding limited partnership units of Artisan Partners Holdings had been exchanged for Class A common stock of APAM on a one-for-one basis.
 Assuming full vesting and exchange, all income of Artisan Partners Holdings is treated as if it were allocated to APAM, and the adjusted provision for income taxes represents an estimate of income tax expense at an effective rate reflecting assumed federal, state, and local income taxes.
-The estimated adjusted effective tax rate was 23.5% for the three months ended March 31, 2018, and 37.0% for the three months ended March 31, 2017. - Adjusted net income per adjusted share is calculated by dividing adjusted net income by adjusted shares.
-The number of adjusted shares is derived by assuming the vesting of all unvested Class A share-based awards and the exchange of all outstanding limited partnership units of Artisan Partners Holdings for Class A common stock of APAM on a one-for-one basis. - · Adjusted operating income represents the operating income of the consolidated company excluding pre-offering related compensation. - Adjusted operating margin is calculated by dividing adjusted operating income by total revenues. - Adjusted EBITDA represents adjusted net income before interest expense, income taxes, depreciation and amortization expense.
+The estimated adjusted effective tax rate was 23.5% and 37.0% for the 2018 and 2017 periods, respectively. - Adjusted net income per adjusted share is calculated by dividing adjusted net income by adjusted shares.
+The number of adjusted shares is derived by assuming the vesting of all unvested Class A share-based awards and the exchange of all outstanding limited partnership units of Artisan Partners Holdings for Class A common stock of APAM on a one-for-one basis. - Adjusted operating income represents the operating income of the consolidated company excluding pre-offering related compensation. - Adjusted operating margin is calculated by dividing adjusted operating income by total revenues. - Adjusted EBITDA represents adjusted net income before interest expense, income taxes, depreciation and amortization expense.